elite-gamez/florrr/image/README.md

-All mob and petal images here are taken from Opfer.<br>If you want to find the lower rarity mob images, please visit `archived` folder.
+All images here are extracted by script (author: k2r_n2iq, samerkizi)<br>
+If you find anything wrong with the image, feel free to tell me on `Issue` tab or DMS me on discord: `samerkizi`